albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 import DetectionAlgorithm # the algorithm explained before
 ``````

-For simplicity, server as soon as it started launch the detection algorithm on every dataset provided; then, save the detections in a local variable.
+For simplicity, server as soon as it started, launch the detection algorithm on every dataset provided; then, save the detections in a local variable.

-Server provide the client a limited number of detections, indicated by the user as parameter.
-We made this decision in way to provide the clients detections of every dataset in a reduced time. <br/>
+Server provides to clients a limited number of detections, indicated at the startup in the command line by user.
+We made this decision in way to provide detections of every dataset in a reduced time. <br/>
-If none parameter is provided, the default number of message for every dataset is 10.
+*If none parameter is provided, the default number of message for every dataset is 10.*

-For example: `$ python3 server.py 5` --> will send 15 message in total to the client (5 detection for each dataset)
+For example: `$ python3 server.py 5` --> will send 15 packet in total to the client (5 detection for each dataset)

 ![DifferentDatasets](images/differentDataset.png)
-_Fig2: System running and mobile showing dataset of messages_
+_Fig2: Entire system running_

 #### Adding the dataset

-Server also add the current dataset into the detection:
+Server also add the current dataset into the detections:
 ```python
 detections = {
     "DoS" : DetectionAlgorithm.analyze_traffic(matrix,aux_ids, datasetExtractions["DoS"]),